Vikaspogu/blog/content/blog/pi-garage-k3s.md

 +++
 date = 2020-07-05
-title = "Raspberry Pi garage door opener using nodejs on k3s cluster" description = "Raspberry Pi Garage door opener on kubernetes cluster using nodejs" slug = "" tags = ["raspberry-pi","garage-door","kubernetes","docker", "nodejs"] categories = [] externalLink = "" series = []
+title = "Raspberry Pi garage opener on k3s cluster" description = "Raspberry Pi Garage door opener on kubernetes cluster using nodejs" slug = "" tags = ["raspberry-pi","garage-door","kubernetes","docker", "nodejs"] categories = [] externalLink = ""
+series = []
+socialShare=true
 +++

-## Pi Garage Door Opener

 There are many articles out there which demonstartes how to use a raspberry pi as a DIY garage door opener project.
 Few are outdated and not deployed using containers images.
 I found couple good solutions on google but i wasn't able to run them on kubernetes cluster either due to older packages or no enough information.
 I decided to build my own solution from different sources of information i found